lkolodziejek/AmazonSagemakerWorkshop/Lab 2/README.md

 **Zdjęcie tutaj, jak wygląda katalog Lab 3!**

-In case You did not follow this workshi in order, you can find detailed instruction how to complete this step [_here_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#data-preparation).
+In case You did not follow this workshi in order, you can find detailed instruction how to complete this step [_here_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#data-preparation) (step 1 to 5).